Scott Wright (footballer): Rangers

 Wright signed a pre-contract agreement with Rangers in January 2021, with the move to the Glasgow side to be completed during the summer of 2021.
 Aberdeen agreed to sell him to Rangers on 1 February for £175,000, with Ross McCrorie's scheduled move in the opposite direction also brought forward.
 Wright made his debut for the club a week later in a Scottish Premiership match against Hamilton Academical on 7 February.
 He scored his first goal for the club on 21 April 2021, in a 1–1 draw with St Johnstone.

-Wright scored Rangers' second goal in their 2–0 victory over Hearts in the 2022 Scottish Cup Final.
+A starter in the 2022 UEFA Europa League Final which Rangers lost in a penalty shootout to Eintracht Frankfurt, Wright came off the bench to score his side's second goal in their 2–0 victory over Hearts in the 2022 Scottish Cup Final three days later.
+A proposed transfer to Turkish team Pendikspor fell through in the summer of 2023.

+Birmingham City

+Wright made his first move into English football on 30 August 2024, when he joined recently relegated EFL League One club Birmingham City on a three-year contract; the fee was undisclosed.
+He marked his debut the following day at home to Wigan Athletic with the winning goal scored in stoppage time.

 International career

 Wright played youth international football for Scotland from 2014 to 2018 at under-17, under-19, under-20 and under-21 levels.

 He represented the Scotland under-17 team at the UEFA European Under-17 Championship in Malta in 2014.
 The team were beaten by the Netherlands at the semi-final stage.

 Wright was selected in the Scotland under-20 squad for the 2017 Toulon Tournament.
 The team secured the bronze medal, the nations first ever medal at the competition.
 He played for the under-21 team at the 2018 Toulon Tournament.
 Scotland lost to Turkey in a penalty shoot-out and finished fourth.